kvokka/onotole/README.md

 * In `.env` just switch on `#{app_name}_COVERAGE` to true and get your test coverage.
 * Added `kaminari-i18n` installation with `ActiveAdmin` or `kaminari` gem
+* Moved asset gems in assets group in Gemfile

 ## Heroku